polywrap/specification/spec/components/Web3API_WASM_Protocol.md

 This common data format enables representing data types correctly within both areas.

 All **user (package) methods** are wrapped (new functions are generated) with arguments deserialization and serialization of the return data.
-Those wrapped functions are added to the w3's `invokes` map that keeps track of all invokable functions and their implementations.
-This map of function pointers is initialized in the `_w3_init` function.
+This map of function pointers is created on [module initialization](#module-initialization).

 **Objects** can be passed as arguments to functions.
 For those objects new map is created that contains all object's properties with additional methods for object serialization and deserialization.